randalvance/randal-tech/blogPosts/lets-learn-graphql.md

   image: /img/uploads/graphql-cover.png
   credits: None yet.
 ---
-This is a GraphQL Tutorial.

-# What is GraphQL?

-* It is a Query Language for your API.
-It is not a library.
-* Alternate Approach to REST
-* Client can only ask for exactly what they need and nothing more.
-* You can query all the data you need in a single HTTP Request.
-* Language Agnostic
-* You can get all the data in a single request.
+GraphQL stands for *Graph Query Language*.
+It is a language used to query your API.
+Think of it as SQL for your API.
+GraphQL is therefore not a library or framework.
+There is an entire [language specification](https://spec.graphql.org/June2018/) for it with multiple implementations for different programming languages.
+Since it is a language to query your API, you have full control of what you fetch from the backend.
+This, and a bunch of other advantages, makes it a suitable alternative to REST APIs.

 # History

-1. Started by Facebook back in 2012 as an internal project to overcome data fetching issues in their native mobile platform.
-2. In 2015, GraphQL was open sourced.
-3. Ever since, there has been a huge community involvement.
-4. GraphQL came into existence due to the need for better flexibility and efficiency in client-server communication.
+Back in 2012, Facebook is trying to optimize their mobile applications.
+They had to rewrite its mobile application from scratch using native technologies.
+They immediately hit a roadblock when they tried to reuse the existing REST APIs.
+The native app requires a highly dynamic UI and therefore, its data needs must be dynamic as well.
+This is the point where they thought a new technology has to be developed.

+GraphQL started in Facebook as an internal project called SuperGraph.
+In 2015, they decided to share it to the world by finally announcing it as GraphQL in React Europe 2015 conference.
+They open sourced it and release the language specification for everyone to read and create implementations.
+Ever since, there has been a huge community involvement in GraphQL.
+There currently are now multiple implementations across different programming languages, and dozens of tools to make GraphQL development easy.

 # REST vs GraphQL